AnnaRobinson/new_relic_insights/doc/querying.md

 # Querying Insights events

-New Relic Insights allows you to query data in real time using a SQL-like query language called NRQL.
+New Relic Insights allows you to query data in real-time using a SQL-like query language called NRQL.
 This module allows you to query Insights in a variety of ways, exposing Insights data natively to Drupal.

 ## Drupal Views

-[Views](https://drupal.org/project/views) is a powerful, ubiquitous  query building tool for Drupal.
+[Views](https://drupal.org/project/views) is a powerful, ubiquitous  query-building tool for Drupal.
 This module gives site builders and savvy site administrators the ability to query Insights through a GUI (without having to know the underlying NRQL query language).
 To do so, you'll need to install and enable the [EntityFieldQuery Views Backend][] module.